aws-samples/amazon-mwaa-automating-dag-deployment/README.md

 ```

 - The example here are all for 2.0 version of MWAA.
 You can very well do the same process for 1.10.12.
-You will just need to build the 1.10.12 version of the image and use it in the local-runner.py
+You will  need to build the 1.10.12 version of the image and use it in the local-runner.py

 ## Security